ApexRMS/landfireupdate/README.md

 pre-processing, the input continuous maps are converted to categorical maps as needed using the included crosswalk tables.
 To view and configure this conversion, please refer to `data/shared/EVC Crosswalk.csv` and `data/shared/EVH Crosswalk.csv`.
+The first column `CONTINUOUS`, lists all valid continuous codes for EVC and EVH respectively, and the second column, `CATEGORICAL`, lists the categorical code that the corresponding continuous code will be converted to.
 Please refer to the [Data Dictionary](#Dictionary) section for more details about these and other data files.

 ### Conversion of Categorical to Continuous EVC and EVH